At a Glance

 What You’ll Learn

-The Online M.A. in Educational Leadership: Educational Technology and Learning program offers a dynamic degree designed to help candidates hone their leadership skills and learn how to transform educational environments.
+The Online M.A. in Educational Leadership: Educational Technology program offers a dynamic degree designed to help candidates hone their leadership skills and learn how to transform educational environments.
 Graduates emerge with a highly marketable specialty as comprehensively prepared administrators who understand how to integrate technology into student learning.

-Educational Technology and Learning Emphasis
+Educational Technology Emphasis

-The 9-unit emphasis in educational technology and learning is offered in a blended hybrid format, with coursework completed on-campus and online.
+The 9-unit emphasis in educational technology is offered in a blended hybrid format, with coursework completed on-campus and online.
 Students complete the master’s degree courses entirely online, and transition to a hybrid program format to complete the emphasis.
 For many, this flexible format is the easiest, most convenient way to balance work, school, and family.

 Designed for the Working Professional